ey7/project-two/README.md

 ## Image credits

 - Card images (x7) with creative commons license on home page courtesy of [flickr](https://www.flickr.com/).
+- The flag icons for the popout modals were sourced for free from [country flags](https://www.countryflags.com/)
 - The tennis ball favicon for the site was downloaded for free from [iconscout](https://iconscout.com/icon/game-sports-sport-tennis-ball-play-6).
+- The svg icon for the scroll to top arrow was taken for free from [iconscout](https://iconscout.com).

 ## Acknowledgements

 - I did not want to reinvent the wheel and used [pagination js](https://pagination.js.org/) for the pagination functionality, and included a minified version of their script.

 - I used the search script to filter a table from [W3 Schools](https://www.w3schools.com/howto/howto_js_filter_table.asp), to implement the search functionality on the tennis records tables.

+- Thanks to [W3 Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) for their example of the implementation of the scroll to top button.
+I modifying their example for my own app with an svg arrow.

 - Thanks to [Chart JS](https://www.chartjs.org/) for a simple and easy to use visual chart implementation for the bar chart on the graph.html page.